KayEm06/Linux-privilege-escalation/Methods/Cronjobs.md

 * * * * *  root /home/karen/backup.sh
 * * * * *  root /tmp/test.py
 ```
-These four cron jobs are executed as root.
-Since '/home/karen/backup.sh' is writable by my user, I will target this cron job to escalate privileges.
+To edit the cron job file, you must have write permissions so I identify files which can be written to by my user.
 ```
 ls -l /home/karen/backup.sh
 ```
-For the script to be run by the cron job, it must have execute privileges.
+For the cron table to execute the cron job, it must have execute privileges.
 ```
 chmod +x /home/karen/backup.sh
 ```